vedph/cadmus-doc/migration/graph/graph-studio.md

 The metadata section includes the mapping's metadata:

-- a user friendly name.
+- a user-friendly name.
+It is suggested you apply some naming conventions for the mappings, as they can grow very quickly.
+Typically we name mappings after their source, e.g. `events` for an events part, `events - type` (or any other conventional syntax, e.g. `events.type`) for the `type` property of an event, and the like.
 - the type of data source: item or part.
 - the source ID (SID).
 - the facet, group, and flags filters.
 - the part type and role filters.
 - a short description of the mapping.
+It is suggested you summarize here the mapping's task and its output.

 ### Input